Night Falls Over Kortedala: Discontinued album

 On March 15, 2022, Jens Lekman announced that he will be discontinuing the album.
-An announcement gives no reason for the album's deletion, and simply states that it will no longer be available in any digital or physical formats after March 21, 2022.
+The announcement gives no reason for the album's deletion, and simply states that it will no longer be available in any digital or physical formats after March 21, 2022.
 According to the press release from label Secretly Canadian, "Jens Lekman's Night Falls Over Kortedala is leaving this life and heading into eternity.
 Purchase the record, download the digital album, and stream it for the very last time by March 21st."

 On March 21, Secretly Canadian hosted a final listening party on its YouTube channel at 11 a.m.
 ET.

 On April 27, Lekman announced that he would reissue Night Falls Over Kortedala under the title The Linden Trees Are Still In Blossom, for a digital release on May 4 and a physical release on June 3.
 This reissue includes re-recording parts of the album that had been forced off the market due to sample clearance issues, as well as bonus tracks.